cstefanache/cstefanache.github.io/_posts/2016-08-02-gun-db-artificial-knowledge-sharing.md

 # GunDB #

-Sometime ago I came across  **[GunDB](http://gun.js.org/enterprise/)** and, after skimming through the documentation and source code, I realized that there are a lot of use cases where this type of storage could solve my problems.
+Sometime ago I came across  **[GunDB](http://gun.js.org/)** and, after skimming through the documentation and source code, I realized that there are a lot of use cases where this type of storage could solve my problems.
-With the rise of mobile devices and 'mobile first' being a standard, a new requirement rise to challenge the frontend developers: **offline first**.
+With the rise of mobile devices and 'mobile first' being a standard, a new challenge faces developers - **offline first** support.

-GunDB is a realtime database of data synchronization - this means that you will no longer have to care about data management on unreliable connections.
+GunDB is a realtime database with data synchronization - this means you no longer have to care about data management or handling unreliable connections.
-Everybody is doing it: Google with docs and email drafts, Microsoft online word editor and basically every application that supports offline first - so why shouldn't you do it as well?
+Everybody is doing it: Google with docs and email drafts, Microsoft's online word editor, and basically every application that supports offline first - so why shouldn't you be doing it as well?
 Just sit back, relax and let Gun do the syncing work for you.
-One major advantage of Gun, that I like to use a lot, is the ability to notify on data change.
+One major advantage of Gun, that I like to use a lot, is the ability to get notified when data changes.
-This feature is a life-saver when it comes to realtime data rendering, notifications and decision making.
+This feature is a life-saver when it comes to realtime data rendering, notifications, and decision making.

-If you are not interested in machine learning and you are here only to see how GunDB works, jump to the interactive demo on "How it works" and Plunker demo on "GunDB in Artificial Intelligence".
+If you are not interested in machine learning and you are only here to see how GunDB works, jump to the interactive demo "How it works" and the "GunDB in Artificial Intelligence" Plunker demo.

 # The birds and the bees of Machine Learning #

-The rise of machine learning allowed computers the ability to learn specialized tasks without being preprogrammed to do it.
+The rise of machine learning has allowed computers the ability to learn specialized tasks without being preprogrammed to do them.
-Here is a sample of classic particle swarm optimization, where the entire swarm learns where the optimum (*best feeding area*) is located.
+Here is a sample of a classic particle swarm optimization, where the entire swarm learns where the optimum (*best feeding area*) is located.
-Just click on the **Start** button and see how multiple swarms converge to their belief of the best area.
-The algorithm used is a slowed down classic **[Particle Swarm](https://en.wikipedia.org/wiki/Particle_swarm_optimization)** algorithm.
+Just click on the **Start** button to see how multiple swarms converge to where they think the best area is.
+The algorithm is a slowed down classic **[Particle Swarm](https://en.wikipedia.org/wiki/Particle_swarm_optimization)** algorithm.

 <iframe src="https://run.plnkr.co/plunks/SOd9dC/" style="width: 100%; height: 400px"></iframe>

-If you start tinkering the population size and *reset* the evolution, you will notice that for large population sizes **>500** the swarm will converge to the same point almost everytime.
+If you start tinkering with the population size and *reset* the evolution, you will notice that for large population sizes **>500** the swarm will converge to the same point almost everytime.
-When using small sized swarms 10 to 40, the swarms will converge in different points because there isn't enough *knowledge* about the surroundings to atract the particles.
+When using small sized swarms of 10 to 40, they will converge to different points because there isn't enough *knowledge* about the surrounding areas to attract the particles.

 NP-Hard problems usually have a huge searching area and exhaustive searches are not an option.
-The problem presented above is a classical benchmark problem: Schwefel is used in evaluating performance of optimization algorithms (particle swarm, genetic, simmulated annealing etc.).
+The problem presented above is a classical benchmark problem: a Schwefel function is used to evaluate the performance of optimization algorithms (particle swarm, genetic, simmulated annealing etc.).
 The problem has a 2D searching space where the minimum (best feeding area) is located in the top left corner.
-With every position change, each particle must be re-evaluated to check if they have a better value than the previous one or than the globally known one  - In our case a smaller Schwefel function value.
+With every position change, each particle must be re-evaluated to check if they have a better value than the previous one or than the globally known one  - in our case a smaller Schwefel function value.

 <img class="img-responsive" src="{{ '/assets/img/schwefel-normalized.png'}}">
 <div class="text-center">Schwefel function representation</div>

-On NP-Hard problems - such as evaluation of natural language in parsing texts or voice transcripts - this evaluation is rather costly and requires a huge amount of processing power.
+On NP-Hard problems - such as evaluating natural language while parsing texts or voice transcripts - this evaluation is rather costly and requires a huge amount of processing power.
-In order to evaluate, tweak and understand how such algorithm performs on process intensive problems, small population of swarms are used, reducing the chance of introducing diversity within the searching space.
+In order to evaluate, tweak, and understand how such algorithm perform on process intensive problems, a small population of swarms are used, thus reducing the chance of introducing diversity within the searching space.

 # How it works #

 With each iteration the entire swarm migrates towards the location of the best particle (in this example, the best particle is one closest to the black circle - click to move).
-With movement, each particle gains momentum that will allow it to move further than the target point due to inertia.
+With each movement, each particle gains momentum that allows for it to move further than the target point due to inertia.
-This inertia offers the chance to search for a better space further than the current global best particle.
+This inertia lets the particles search for a better space beyond the current global best particle.
 In order to fully understand how the swarm is behaving you can use the simulator below.
-Just click anywhere in the sandbox to set the global best and click on **Start** button to allow the particles to start searching the area.
+Just click anywhere in the sandbox to set the global best and then click on the **Start** button to allow for the particles to start searching the area.
-After most of the particles lose momentum change the location of the global best by clicking in another region of the sandbox.
+After most of the particles lose momentum, try changing the location of the global best by clicking in another region of the sandbox.
-You will notice that since the particles will no longer swarm towards the global best due to the lost momentum.
+You will notice that the particles no longer swarm towards the global best due to having lost momentum.
-Now click on the **Random Particle** button and see how a newly inserted individual will affect the swarm.
+Now click on the **Random Particle** button and see how a newly inserted individual will affect the rest of the swarm.

 <div style="text-align:center">
     <svg style="border: 1px solid #000" id="attractor" width="100%" height="300" xmlns="http://www.w3.org/2000/svg">